Scott Elstermann counts himself lucky to be able to combine his passion and career.

 “I started dancing when I was five-years-old.
 My mum took me along to a class one day, and I never looked back,” he says.
 “There's something so magical about the feeling of moving to music.

-“I think everyone can dance – it’s in us all.
+“I think everyone can dance – it’s in all of us.
 We all dance when we're young and to be able to turn it into a career is beyond my wildest dreams.”

 Growing up learning jazz, tap and ballroom dancing, Scott did a quick crash course in ballet and contemporary dance before auditioning and making the cut for WAAPA.